naylin27/ARRIVESDKSampleApps/Android/Java/MobileClient/README.md

 * Tap "Register Tracking Id".
 * Once "Register Tracking Id" is successful, tap “Start Trip”.
 * Go on a test drive.
-* You can complete the trip by tapping "Complete Trip".
+* You can cancel the trip by tapping "Cancel Trip".
 Note: For starting new trip, enter new track token, as once complete trip is called on a track token, it cannot be reused.
 * You can also unregister you tracking Id by tapping "Unregister Tracking Id".
 * Once you are near the site, you can also notify monitoring user by tapping "Notify Monitoring Session User".